What’s the Crown Prosecution Service?

 More serious cases are prosecuted in the crown court by barristers instructed by CPS staff.
 Even though every case is unique, there are general principles that apply in all cases, and crown prosecutors must make their decisions without any prejudice.
 It’s their duty to ensure that the right person is prosecuted for the right offence and that all relevant facts are given to the court.

 Crown prosecutors advise the police on matters relating to criminal cases.
-CPS caseworkers assist prosecutors in case management as well as attending court, dealing with post-court administration, assessing professional fees and liaising with witnesses and other organisations within the criminal justice system.
+CPS caseworkers assist prosecutors in:

 Why join the CPS?